alexanderjaus/APEx/README.md

     ```

 #### Arguments
-- `--eval-only`: Optional flag to only evaluate a model checkpoint
+- `--eval-only`: Optional flag to only evaluate a model checkpoint.
 - `--config`: Path to config file for the training.
-We provide a default config in `training_skripts/petct_configs/petct_config_anatomical_true_cross_attention.yaml`
 - `--num-gpus`: Number of GPUs to run distributed training on.

-The project uses Hydra for configuration, allowing you to append configs directly to the main command when running a script.
+The project uses [Hydra](https://hydra.cc/) for configuration, allowing you to append configs directly to the main command when running a script.
 Typically the output directory and the current data split on which the model should be trained should be defined.
 This is shown via an example below.

 #### Example